jiyizhezhang/jiyizhezhang.github.io/_pages/openings.md

 <br>

-#### Master projects
+#### Master/Undergraduate projects
-If you are looking for a Master project, please contact me via email or stop by my office if you are in UoM.
+If you are looking for a MEng/MSc project, please contact me via email or stop by my office (MECD Floor 4 - Office 27) if you are in UoM.

 <br><br>